ShashankAnand1996/Detachment-Limited-Landscape-Evolution-Model/Readme.md

   * diff[0] - time-step.
   * diff[1] - maximum change in elevation at a node from the previous time-step.
   * diff[2] - change in mean elevation from the previous time-step.

+ # Updates

+The Python has been updated to be compatible with the recent changes in the Landlab version.

 # Contact Us